ToxPuro/astaroth/config/samples/shockturb/README.md

 Created by *Miikka Väisälä*, at 2021/10

-# Purpose of this simualtion setup
+# Purpose of this simulation setup

 This simulation was made to test that mpi, shock viscosity and task scheduling system work together with periodic boundary conditions.
 The simulation runs